 The summarized financial information in respect of the subsidiaries that have material non-controlling interests is set out below.
 The summarized financial information below represents amounts before intra-group eliminations.

-Summarized statements of comprehensive income for Nine-Month period ended September 30, 2020 and 2019 is shown below.
+Summarized statements of comprehensive income for the years ended December 31, 2020 and 2019 are shown below.